I was feeling like a complete failure as a mom, wife and home keeper.

 To live by grace means to acknowledge my whole life story, the light side and the dark.
 In admitting my shadow side I learn who I am and what God’s grace means.
 As Thomas Merton put it, “A saint is not someone who is good but who experiences the goodness of God.” -Brennan Manning, The Ragamuffin Gospel: Good News for the Bedraggled, Beat-Up and Burnt Out.

-I am in the process of admitting my shadow side and learning who I am and what grace means.
+I am in the process of admitting my shadow side and learning who I am and what grace means, especially when I feel like a failure.

 I think it might mean that there’s grace in the stack of dirty dishes and the misplaced rolls of toilet paper.
 And, I think it means being able to create, learn, grow and share from right where you are.